Hua2308/Docs/AWS/AMIRehydration.md

 7. Cleanup: original instance and new EBS volume.

 8. Troubleshoot:
     * "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!
-ECDSA host key for 11.222.12.12 has changed and you have requested strict checking..." __Solution__: Edit local file /Users/name/.ssh/known_hosts to include new instance IP address.
+ECDSA host key for 11.222.12.12 has changed and you have requested strict checking..." __Solution__: Edit local file /Users/name/.ssh/known_hosts to remove old instance IP address entry.